 State

 The State is working on DE Guidelines, possible language changes ongoing with no recommendations yet.
 Rather than regular and effective contact they are changing that to RCI or regular and substantive interaction.
-When we see language changing will change our phrasing internally.
+We will change our phrasing to match internally.

 SDOLP DE Handbook

 Brian shared the SDOLP handbook at https://docs.google.com/document/d/1hIeL0f8iCO6uztABufW1H1NR4wRyMh0RNpEPFR_MTSw/edit.
 Brian and his team have worked on changing the near 100 pages to a more usable 30 or so pages.
 Instead of full documents in the handbook, links were added, for example for sample syllabus, the document links out instead of whole template.
 This makes the document easier to update.
 The OEI rubric was updated April-May 2020 is linked out instead of having pages within the handbook.
 The faculty contract agreement, we are just referencing.
 The last time the handbook was updated was Sept 2019, it is great to make it more comprehensible and easier to read.
 Brian tried to humanize it, also the camera recommendations will be linked to (they are not ready yet so not yet linked.)
 Trenton shared that we also used the PERALTA rubric with their most correct version.
 Brian has cleaned it up, consolidated it so now it is ready for this group to review.
 He asked the group for feedback and comments.
-He will bring back to the next couple of meetings.
+He will bring back to the next couple of meetings for review.

 Poppy shared that DSPS leadership from the campuses wish/want DSPS information integrated within document rather than being separate.
 Poppy looked for opportunities to integrate information on students with accommodation needs, so that it mirrors what DSPS is dong.
 Brian thanked Poppy for her work on this with consistency of language and actual processes.
 Shelly provided Curriculum feedback.
 Peter will update with the new 3100 Code of Conduct.